PART 1 of 4

 Degree planning, in contrast to high school planning, is when your teen’s courses are selected to meet the requirements for a specific college degree.
 In this 4-part series, I’d like to talk more about degree planning, especially the pros and cons.

 As a general rule of thumb, most of you shouldn’t do degree planning in high school!
+High school planning is generally recommended for all families unless their teen wants to complete (or nearly complete) a full degree in high school.
 Degree planning takes a lot work, brain space, and the desire to work outside of the college system.
-Degree planning is the agressive accumulation of college credit that matches up with a college’s degree requirements.
-Degree planning this way is “Extreme-DIY” because it happens before college enrollment without access to college advisors.
+Degree planning is the aggressive accumulation of college credit that matches up with a college’s specific degree requirements.
+Degree planning in high school is “extreme” because it happens you’re aiming to meet college requirements before “actual” college enrollment and without access to college advisors.

 In Homeschooling for College Credit, I take great care to emphasize to parents that their focus should always be on their teen’s high school diploma, not a college degree.
 It’s important for me to start with that reminder because forcing your teen into a degree plan too soon is likely to backfire, and we don’t want that.